liamjohnsexton/workshop-relay-costoptimization/Lab 2/README.md

 ## Run the workflow manually with `dryRun` turned off

 Now, run the workflow again.
 This time specify the `dryRun` parameter to be turned to `false`.
-Configure the `resourceGroup` with the same name you specified before.
+Configure the `awsRegion` with the same region you specified before.

-When the `Approval` step is reached, select Yes to move to the Delete step.
+When the `Approval` step is reached, select Yes to move to the 'Stop' step.
 ### Outcome
 - After the workflow is completed, check the (AWS management console?) to see that the ec2 instance has been deleted.